 While earning her degree, she had the opportunity to study abroad at the Edna Manley College of Performing Arts in Kingston, Jamaica.
-Ms. Genet is a former high School coach and former Shaw University Dance Coordinator, who has over 10 years of teacher instructing with a solid history of achievement in facilitating a learning performing arts enviroment by establishing lesson plans in line with curriculum objectives.
+Ms. Genet is a former high school coach and former Shaw University Dance Coordinator, who has over 10 years of a teacher instructing with a solid history of achievement in facilitating a learning performing arts environment by establishing lesson plans in line with curriculum objectives.

-Her overall love for dance and performing arts goes far beyond the stage, she believes in shaping the lives of her dancers through, discipline, dedication and sophistication.
+Her overall love for dance and performing arts goes far beyond the stage, she believes in shaping the lives of her dancers through, discipline, dedication, and sophistication.
 Her expertise is in productions that perform classical, modern, and acrobatic dances that express stories, rhythm, and sound with a performer's body.

 Valerie Bishop, Amongst some of her other accomplishments over the years, she has received her …

 •Natural Health Professional Certification, Trinity School of Natural Health – 2004

 •International Institute of Trichology Hair & Scalp Certification, Huntsville, AL – 2007

 •Basic Blackboard Certification I – Wake Tech Community College – 2014

 •Leadership I Certification – Wake Tech Community College – 2015